RoMar19/Building_in_green/README.md

   *To view your Green Building added to the Community visit the Gallery*
 * Cancel: On click it will cancel the operation and nothing will be added to the data base.
   Alert with the next message shown:
-  *Your building has not added.* After clicking OK, open View More Details page.
+  *Your building has not added.* After clicking OK, open Home page.

 Visiting Green Builders Community Gallery, we will see that the new house is displayed at the end of the list.
 Or if you select a category it will be displayed at the end of the list under that category.